-Let’s be the ones who would rather feel pain than feel nothing.
+Let us be the ones who embrace our humanity; who would rather feel pain than feel nothing.

 We don’t use the Internet to hide.
 We remove barriers to our feelings by avoiding avoidance.
 We do this in community, not in isolation.

-Let’s be the ones who value human connection, what is truly real, above all.
+Let us be the ones who know true riches; who value human connection, what is truly real, above all.

 We believe that to be human we must remain connected our humanness and to reality.
 That means knowing what is really real.

-Let’s be the ones who choose adventure over regret.
+Let us be the ones who are courageous; who choose adventure over regret.

 You can have control or you can have growth.
 Which do you choose?
 “The difference between a life lived actively, and a life of passive drifting and dispersal of energies, is an immense difference.
 Once we begin to feel committed to our lives, responsible to ourselves, we can never again be satisfied with the old, passive way.”(Adrienne Rich) We choose active life over passive hobbies, creation over consumption.

-Let’s be the ones who give our loved ones our whole hearts and attention.
+Let us be the ones who are generous; who give our loved ones our whole hearts and attention.

 We can only grow warm relationships by giving of our time and attention in real time.
 We open ourselves to wonder and spirit when we release control and are fully present.
 When we do this, we reconnect to the natural rhythms of the world, our bodies, our hearts.